MicrosoftDocs/well-architected/well-architected/cost-optimization/optimize-scaling-costs.md

 ## Azure facilitation

-**Optimizing scaling**: Azure provides a test environment where you can deploy and test different scaling configurations.
+**Evaluating scale out versus scale up**: Azure provides a test environment where you can deploy and test different scaling configurations.
 By using the actual workload data or proxy data, you can simulate real-world scenarios and measure the effects on costs.
 Azure offers tools and services for performance testing, load testing, and monitoring, which can help you evaluate the cost effectiveness of scale out versus scale up options.

 Azure provides cost management recommendations through various tools and services, such as the [Azure Advisor](/azure/advisor/advisor-reference-cost-recommendations).
 These recommendations analyze your usage patterns, resource utilization, and scaling configurations to provide insights and suggestions for optimizing costs.

 [Azure Load Testing](/azure/load-testing/overview-what-is-azure-load-testing) is a fully managed load-testing service that generates high-scale load.
 The service simulates traffic for your applications, regardless of where they're hosted.
 Developers, testers, and quality assurance (QA) engineers can use load testing to optimize application performance, scalability, or capacity.

-**Autoscaling**: Many Azure compute services support deploying multiple identical instances, and rapidly tuning the scaling thresholds and policies.
+**Optimizing autoscaling**: Many Azure compute services support deploying multiple identical instances, and rapidly tuning the scaling thresholds and policies.
 Azure provides autoscaling capabilities that allow you to automatically adjust the number of instances or resources based on workload demand.
 You can define scaling rules and thresholds to trigger scale out or scale in actions.
 By using autoscaling, you can optimize resource allocation and cost efficiency by dynamically scaling resources based on actual demand.

 Azure maintains a list of [subscription and service limits.](/azure/azure-resource-manager/management/azure-subscription-service-limits) There’s a general limit to the number of instances of a resource you can deploy in each resource group with some exceptions.
 For more information, see [Resource instance limits per resource group.](/azure/azure-resource-manager/management/resources-without-resource-group-limit)

-**Monitoring**: Azure Monitor provides insights into the performance and health of your applications and infrastructure.
+**Optimizing demand and supply**: Azure Monitor provides insights into the performance and health of your applications and infrastructure.
 You can use Azure Monitor to monitor the load on your resources and analyze trends over time.
 By using metrics and logs collected by Azure Monitor, you can identify areas where scaling adjustments might be needed.
 This information can guide the refinement of your autoscaling policy to ensure it aligns with the nonfunctional requirements and cost optimization goals.

-**Offloading supply**: Azure has a modern cloud Content Delivery Network (CDN) called [Azure Front Door](/azure/frontdoor/front-door-overview) and caching services ([Azure Cache for Redis](/azure/azure-cache-for-redis/cache-overview) and [Azure HPC Cache](/azure/hpc-cache/hpc-cache-overview)).
+- *Offloading supply*: Azure has a modern cloud Content Delivery Network (CDN) called [Azure Front Door](/azure/frontdoor/front-door-overview) and caching services ([Azure Cache for Redis](/azure/azure-cache-for-redis/cache-overview) and [Azure HPC Cache](/azure/hpc-cache/hpc-cache-overview)).
 The CDN caches content closer to the end-users, reducing network latency and improving response times.
 Caching stores a copy of the data in front of the main data store, reducing the need for repeated requests to the backend.
 By using CDN and caching services, you can optimize performance and reduce the load on servers for potential cost savings.

-**Controlling supply**: Azure also allows you to set resource limits for your cloud workload.
+- *Controlling supply*: Azure also allows you to set resource limits for your cloud workload.
 By defining resource limits, you can ensure that your workload stays within the allocated resources and avoid unnecessary costs.
 Azure provides various mechanisms for setting resource limits such as quotas, policies, and budget alerts.
 These mechanisms help you monitor and control resource usage.

     [API Management](/azure/api-management/api-management-sample-flexible-throttling) can rate limit and throttle requests.
 Being able to throttle incoming requests is a key role of Azure API Management.
 Either by controlling the rate of requests or the total requests/data transferred, API Management allows API providers to protect their APIs from abuse and create value for different API product tiers.

 ## Related links